radavis/radavis.github.io/user-manual.md

 I'm chill.
 I try not to panic.
 I'll often imagine the worst case scenario for any given situation so that I can plan for it.
 I have a daily "human interaction time limit" that I sometimes hit.
-So, if I seem irritable, I apologize.
+If I seem irritable, I apologize.
 I probably need to take a break, take a walk, and recharge.